ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-We add a Config struct , this will help us for set file data and delete on testing,  NewEngine function now receives a config struct as a parameter,  if the file data and delete,  we use the current user path /.config/keyvaluedb to save data,
+We add a Config struct , this will help us for set file data and delete on testing,  NewEngine function now receives a config struct as a parameter,  if the file data and delete is not set ( empty strings default ),  we use the current user path /.config/keyvaluedb to save data of the application,
-we use the function getConfigFolder to get the path of the current user,  back on NewEngine we check if that folder exists and if not we create it, after that we set the path of the files using the config struct.
+we use the function getConfigFolder to get the path of the current user, on NewEngine we check if that folder exists and if not we create it, after that we set the path of the files using the config struct.

-We need to update the tests to use the config struct
+We need to update the tests to check this.

 ```go